-A Drug Enforcement Department police officer was found guilty of engaging in homosexual relations and sentenced to one year and 28 days in prison.
+A Drug Enforcement Department police officer was found guilty of engaging in homosexual relations and sentenced to one year, one month and 28 days in prison.

 The prosecution asked for a seven-month prison term.
 But the judge invoked a provision in the criminal procedures law that affords discretion to determine punishment.
 The Prosecutor General’s office has reportedly decided to appeal the one-year sentence.

 The policeman, Abdul Rahman Rafeeu, was prosecuted over a leaked sex tape with a Bangladeshi man.
 After confessing and pleading guilty, the 25-year-old migrant worker, M. D. Alamgiri, was sentenced to seven months in prison in late August.
 Earlier this week, the PG office filed pornography charges against him over 40 videos.